Walk moor trails

 Gareth and the rest of the Large Outdoors team have years’ of experience guiding walkers across the North York Moors.
 Book onto one of their group trips and discover some of our must-see landmarks as well as quieter spots in the National Park.
-Some weekends include yoga and meditation options or even alpaca walking.
+Some weekends include yoga and meditation options.

 Alternatively, if you’re up for a longer hike, then the 24-mile Castle to Abbey Challenge which Large Outdoors organises might appeal, following the Cleveland Way National Trail between Scarborough Castle and Whitby Abbey.